PeriOptima-AI/ClinicianAppDocs/Utilities/JWT_Claims.md

 $$;

 -- Patients policies (RBAC)
-create policy if not exists patients_read_by_permission on public.patients for select to authenticated using (public.has_perm('patients.read', org_id));
+drop policy if exists patients_read_by_permission on public.patients;
+create policy patients_read_by_permission
+on public.patients
+for select
+to authenticated
+using (public.has_perm('patients.read', org_id));

-create policy if not exists patients_write_by_permission on public.patients for insert to authenticated with check (public.has_perm('patients.write', org_id));
+drop policy if exists patients_write_by_permission on public.patients;
+create policy patients_write_by_permission
+on public.patients
+for insert
+to authenticated
+with check (public.has_perm('patients.write', org_id));

-create policy if not exists patients_update_by_permission on public.patients for update to authenticated using (public.has_perm('patients.write', org_id)) with check (public.has_perm('patients.write', org_id));
+drop policy if exists patients_update_by_permission on public.patients;
+create policy patients_update_by_permission
+on public.patients
+for update
+to authenticated
+using (public.has_perm('patients.write', org_id))
+with check (public.has_perm('patients.write', org_id));

 -- ABAC additions

-create policy if not exists patients_read_if_assigned on public.patients for select to authenticated using (assigned_clinician = auth.uid());
+drop policy if exists patients_read_if_assigned on public.patients;
+create policy patients_read_if_assigned
+on public.patients
+for select
+to authenticated
+using (assigned_clinician = auth.uid());

-create policy if not exists patients_read_high_sensitivity on public.patients for select to authenticated using ( sensitivity = 'high' and public.has_perm('patients.read.high', org_id)
+drop policy if exists patients_read_high_sensitivity on public.patients;
+create policy patients_read_high_sensitivity
+on public.patients
+for select
+to authenticated
+using (
+  sensitivity = 'high'
+  and public.has_perm('patients.read.high', org_id)